-INTRODUCTION: It is called as heart failure with reduced ejection (HFrEF) while ejection fraction (EF) is lower than 40%.
-Patients with EF=40-50% is called as heart failure with mid-range ejection fraction (HFmrEF) which is considered as a subgroup of heart failure with preserved ejection fraction (HFpEF) rather than HFrEF.
-Angiostatin inhibits angiogenesis and the proliferation of mesenchymal stem cells and there are limited studies about angiostatin in HF patients in the literature.
-Many studies have focused on the effect of angiostatin on endothelial cell apoptosis.
-By this study, we aimed to evaluate the angiostatin levels in systolic HF patients with chronic kidney disease (CKD).
+INTRODUCTION: Heart failure (HF) with reduced ejection fraction (HFrEF) is defined as an ejection fraction (EF) of less than 40%.
+An EF of 40% to 50% is known as HF with mid-range EF, which is considered a subgroup of HF with preserved ejection fraction, rather than HFrEF.
+Angiostatin inhibits angiogenesis and the proliferation of mesenchymal stem cells.
+Though many studies in the literature have focused on the effect of angiostatin on endothelial cell apoptosis, studies about angiostatin levels in HF patients are limited.
+The aim of this study was to evaluate the angiostatin level in systolic HF patients with chronic kidney disease (CKD).

-METHODS: A total of 69 people consisting of patients with a diagnosis of systolic HF with CKD (n=29) and healthy (n=40) subjects were included the current study.
-After obtaining blood samples, we evaluated serum angiostatin, plasma N-terminal Pro-BNP, creatinine, and transthoracic echocardiography was performed.
+METHODS: A group of 69 individuals, consisting of patients with a diagnosis of systolic HF with CKD (n=29) and healthy (n=40) subjects, was included in the current study.
+Serum angiostatin, plasma N-terminal pro-brain type natriuretic peptide, and creatinine levels were assessed, and transthoracic echocardiography was performed.

-DISCUSSION AND CONCLUSION: About this topic, our study is first.
+DISCUSSION AND CONCLUSION: To the best of our knowledge, this study is the first to examine this subject.
 Angiostatin may be an important marker in systolic HF patients with CKD.
-Use of beta-blocker may inhibit angiogenesis and induce apoptosis in HF patients with CKD.
-Further studies are required on this subject.
+The use of a beta blocker may inhibit angiogenesis and induce apoptosis in HF patients with CKD.
+Further studies are required.